Eviction notices are humane, bulldozers will follow: Assam CM

 “Ninety percent of the local population supported the eviction,” he said.
 “Only 10 percent opposed it, and we carried out the operation peacefully.”

-Sarma responded to criticism from the All Assam Minority Students’ Union (AAMSU), which accused the government of conducting inhumane evictions.
+Dr. Sarma responded to criticism from the All Assam Minority Students’ Union (AAMSU), which accused the government of conducting inhumane evictions.
 “There is nothing more humane than issuing notices before eviction,” he said.
 “But if someone refuses to vacate after that, we’ll have no choice but to use machines.”

 He also issued a firm warning after AAMSU threatened to launch a “militant movement” in protest, “If they choose the path of militancy, we’ll give a militant response.”